stcdan2x/careerpad/README.md

 # Career Pad (Company Internal Social network)

-This is a Project app for connecting to Github API and also refactoring old React class based components into functional components with hooks and context.
-Will be written first in old-style react class based components and will be refactored later with functional components with hooks.
+This is an old project completed using the old React class based components and Redux.
+Will be written first in the original old-style react class based components and will be refactored later with functional components with hooks.

 Career Pad